alexchoi330/Bank-Stock-Account/README.md

     I'll find out before 2nd phase of the project hopefully.*

+### -User Stories-
+-As a user, I want to be able to have an bank account

+-As a user, I want to be able to add money into the bank account

+-As a user, I want to be able to display my portfolio

+-As a user, I want to be able to display my debt

+-As a user, I want to be able to withdraw money from the bank account

+-As a user, I want to be able to calculate my debt interest

+-As a user, I want to be able to display my current equity with debt subtracted

 An example of text with **bold** and *italic* fonts.
 Note that the IntelliJ markdown previewer doesn't seem to render the bold and italic fonts correctly but they will appear correctly on GitHub.